saramatias/saramatias.github.io/_pages/about.md

 As a Ph.D. student in Dr. Zachary Mainen’s lab at the Champalimaud Foundation, I focused on the role of serotonin in flexible behavior.
 I developed fiber photometry — now a widely used tool — to measure neural activity from specific cell populations <it>in vivo</it>, and applied it to study dorsal raphe serotonin neurons during a reversal learning task.
 We found that these neurons respond to both rewarding and aversive outcomes and adapt their activity when stimulus-outcome contingencies change.
 Compared to dopamine, serotonin signals o conditioned stimuli adapted more slowly following reversal, suggesting roles in behavioral inhibition and in uncertainty processing.
 These findings led us to propose that serotonin helps suppress outdated behaviors (i.e. perseverative errors) and supports model updating in changing environments.
 Our work culminated in several collaborative and first-author publications, including in <it>eLife</it>, <it>Nature Communications</it> and <it>PLOS ONE</it>.

-During my postdoctoral training with Prof. Naoshige Uchida at Harvard University, I have been probing how distributional reinforcement learning (dRL) — a new framework in which agents learn not just average expected rewards, but full distributions of possible outcomes — is implemented in the dopamine-basalcganglia circuit.
+During my postdoctoral training with Prof. Naoshige Uchida at Harvard University, I have been probing how distributional reinforcement learning (dRL) — a new framework in which agents learn not just average expected rewards, but full distributions of possible outcomes — is implemented in the dopamine-basal ganglia circuit.
 My experiments revealed that a subpopulation of mesolimbic dopamine neurons encodes full return distributions and projects broadly to the striatum, i.e. targetting both ventral and dorsal subregions of the striatum.
 My findings reveal that a “distributional critic” architecture is implemented in the brain, in which both the critic and the actor receive distributional prediction error signals to update their respective value representation and behavioral policy.
 My findings extend the architecture used in state-of-the-art machine learning algorithms for continuous control tasks, in which typicaly only the critic is updated using distributional prediction errors.

 My findings also reveal a more complex architecture of the dopamine projections to the basal ganglia than what has been previously proposed: there is both compartimentalization and broadcasting of function-specific information across the striatum.